5 Things You Should Know About a Bad Credit Loan

 Those who've had bad credit for some time now know about loans designed specifically for folks with blemishes on their credit report.
 These loans are like any other loan, except they come with higher interest rates.

 The terms of the loans vary, but most are short-term.
 You can find some as short as one day, a week or one month.
 These are known as next-day and payday loans.

 The great thing about a bad credit loan is that it gives you immediate access to the funding you need.
-So if you're in the market for some capital, then here are the things you should know before you get a loan.
+So if you're in the market for some capital, then here are the things you should know before you get a high risk loan.

 1. The Interest Rates Are Substantially Higher

 If you know anything about finance, you know lenders make their money off the terms of their loans.
 But since short-term loans are shorter, it cuts away the money maker.
 So to make up for it, bad credit loan lenders tack on an interest rate that's a lot higher.

 In some cases, you can end up with a rate that's 80%.
 However, there aren't many bad credit lenders that hike their rates this high.
 In most scenarios, you can expect to pay about 10% more in interest rates.

 Since you're considered a high-risk applicant, the higher interest rate makes lending to you worthwhile.

 Say you're looking for a bad credit loan to purchase a car or home.
 In this case, you would need to put down a down payment.
 In a perfect world, you would have good credit and a low down payment.

 But the reality is you don't, so you're stuck with paying a much higher down payment.
 To the lender, the down payment is a safety net.
 It shows you have the means to take their loan seriously.
 And if you default early on, they at least get something out of it.